ruzickap/k8s-istio-webinar/docs/part-05/README.md

 [https://istio.io/docs/tasks/traffic-management/request-routing/](https://istio.io/docs/tasks/traffic-management/request-routing/)

-This task shows you how to route requests dynamically to multiple versions of a microservice.
+This part shows you how to route requests dynamically to multiple versions of a microservice.

 ## Apply a virtual service